Who's Behind Listverse?

 9Caffeine Is a Trigger

 While clutching your fourth morning coffee, do you see clowns swinging on the boardroom’s chandelier?
 Relax, you are not losing your mind.
 The problem is not a mental illness.
 Blame the coffee bean.
 In fact, you can point a finger at anything that contains caffeine.

 The magic number appears to be 315 milligrams of caffeine.
-A person can consume that much after just three cups of brewed coffee, six cups of tea or nine colas.
+A person can consume that much after just three cups of brewed coffee, six cups of tea, or nine colas.
 Even one strong boutique cafe coffee comes close.
-After consuming the given amount, the risk for auditory and visual hallucinations are three times higher than before.
+After consuming the given amount, the risk for auditory and visual hallucinations is three times higher than before.

 8The 10-Minute Experiment

 There is a quick test anyone can take, and if you are susceptible, trippy times are up for grabs.
 The experiment lasts 10 minutes and involves staring into the eyes of another person.
 That is all that you need to do.
 Some say the best results happen while doing it with a loved one, and certainly, that will be less awkward than staring at a stranger on the bus.

 Invented by Giovanni Caputo, an Italian psychologist, he tested 20 people to see if this simple act could change their consciousness.
 After the couples gazed at each other for 10 minutes, the results were curious.
 Apart from creating feelings of disassociation, the group hallucinated as if they were being paid.
 Strangely, they reported only certain kinds of visions.